alexanian/socratic-form-microscopy/_posts/2017-11-01-nuclear-weapons-explained-backwards.md

 </ul>
 <img class="alignnone size-full wp-image-558" src="/wp-content/uploads/Slide15.png" alt="" width="720" height="405" />

-If you want to learn more, either about <a href="/2017/01/22/nuclear-weapons-1-0-introduction/">nuclear weapons in general</a> or <a href="/2017/10/16/north-korean-nuclear-weapons-program-faq/">North Korea's nuclear weapon program in particular</a>, you can go to my blog at socraticfm.com.
+If you want to learn more, either about <a href="{{ site.baseurl }}/2017/01/22/nuclear-weapons-1-0-introduction/">nuclear weapons in general</a> or <a href="{{ site.baseurl }}/2017/10/16/north-korean-nuclear-weapons-program-faq/">North Korea's nuclear weapon program in particular</a>, you can go to my blog at socraticfm.com.
 Also Wikipedia exists.

 <h3>Questions</h3>
 <ul>